Italia: Wandering Brescia

 Brescia is a perfect place to spend a couple days.
 It is also centrally located to see other cities in the area.

-Tune in for my next update where I explore Brescia’s Museo di Santa Giulia!
+Check out my next update where I explore Brescia’s Museo di Santa Giulia!

 or